 To make it super easy, you can book onto a snorkeling tour in Cabo Pulmo which includes transport from Cabo San Lucas itself.
 Super easy right?

-Head out snorkeling and amongst the corals you’ll see not only sea turtles but also moray eels, clown fish, parrot fish, jack fish, lobster, bull sharks and more.
+I did this tour and we got to head out snorkeling amongst the corals.
+I spotted not only sea turtles but also moray eels, clown fish, parrot fish, jack fish, lobster and more.

 If you’re super lucky you might even spot a humpback whale!